 made with love in Melrose, MA

+58 Marketplace is located on the third floor at the Mills58 building.
 Located at 58 Pulaski Street in Peabody, MA.
-Our bi -weekly market runs upstairs on the third floor.
-Local artisans come to share their pottery, skincare, honey, flowers, candles and other handmade goodies.
+Local artisans come to share their pottery, skincare, honey, flowers, candles and lots of other handmade goodies.

 While in the building please enjoy some of the delicious food offered on the main level at the Eatery 58 Marketplace and peruse the eclectic variety of retail shops located on all levels of the building.

 Interested in selling at the market?
 Please fill out an application.
 We love meeting new artisans!

 My love of gardening, pottery, crafting, home decorating and spiritual exploration have all swirled together.

 As a child I was fascinated by the healing properties of plants and all the different uses they had.
 I dreamt of being an herbalist and was constantly reading books on the subject and working in the garden with my dad.
 I was always creating.
 My high school, Pingree, had a wonderful arts program and I took full advantage.
 I excelled in math and science as well and felt a strong force to help others so I went on to college studying pharmacy at Northeastern University.
 After a year I decided it was not the right fit for me and pursued a degree in Media Art and Design.
 After I graduated I worked as an illustrator, web developer, and in the packaging industry.

 When my children were born I left work so I could be home with them which has been amazing.
 I love crafting with them and introducing them to gardening.
 In 2017 their fairy gardens were a part of the urban farm tour in melrose along with my organic sustainable vegetable garden(if we ever meet and this interests you, ask me about it!
 I could talk compost, rain barrels and solar panels all day!!).